 Now click Next you will see confirm your Restore point.
 Check the same and then Finish to begin the restore process.

-When you click on finish you will prompt Once started System Restore cannot be interrupted.
+When you click on the finish you will prompt Once started System Restore cannot be interrupted.
 Do you want to continue? click yes to start the system restore process.
 During the restore process, you will notice, please wait while your windows files and settings are being restored.
-System Restore initializing, finishing etc. This will take some time to complete the process.
+System Restore initializing, finishing, etc. This will take some time to complete the process.

 During this, your system will be restart and will re-apply all the settings that are necessary for your system.
 When your system restore is completed, you will get a popup message, “window System Restore completed successfully”.